Chart Color Schemes

 AreaSearch analysis of employment trends sees Kleinton performing better than 90% of local markets assessed across Australia

-Retail trade shows lower representation at 6.9%, versus regional average of 10.0%.
-Limited local employment opportunities are indicated by Census working population vs resident population count.
-Over a 12-month period, employment increased by 4.1% and labour force by 4.0%, reducing unemployment rate by 0.1 percentage points.
-This contrasts with Rest of Qld where employment grew by 1.7%, labour force expanded by 2.1%, and unemployment rose 0.3 percentage points.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% (losing 1,210 jobs) with state unemployment rate at 4.2%, closely aligned with national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kleinton's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Conversely, retail trade shows lower representation at 6.9% versus the regional average of 10.0%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
+Over the 12 months to September 2025, employment increased by 4.1%, while labour force increased by 4.0%, causing a fall in unemployment rate by 0.1 percentage points (AreaSearch analysis of SALM and ABS data).
+In comparison, Rest of Qld saw employment growth of 1.7%, labour force expansion of 2.1%, and an increase in unemployment by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Kleinton.
+These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Kleinton's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years (simple weighting extrapolation for illustrative purposes).

 Frequently Asked Questions - Employment